this-amazing-amy/kaleido/README.md

 ## How to use
 ### Installation
-You can install Kaleido from npm: `npm install kaleido;`.
+You can install Kaleido from npm: `npm install kaleido`.
 ### Instanciating a kaleidoscope

 Kaleido exports its main function `scope` as the default export, you can import it like so: